 When and where are the meetings?
-Our monthly general meetings are held on the second Monday of every month at the Hood River Hotel, 102 SW Oak Street in downtown Hood River, Oregon.
+We currently meet quarterly at the Hood River Hotel, 102 SW Oak Street in downtown Hood River, Oregon.
 Social hour happens from 5:00 to 6:00 pm, and meeting business lasts from 6:00 to 8:00 pm.

 What happens at the meetings?
 Each general meeting begins with a social hour—a time to grab a drink or a snack, network, socialize, and connect with others.
 (Drinks and snacks are available for purchase.)
 The meeting agenda begins with announcements, updates from our committees and affiliated groups, and a program or workshop based on topics of interest.
-See the Gorge Resistance Calendar for the program topic of the month.
+See the Gorge Resistance Calendar for the meeting program topic.

 Can I bring my kids?
 Our meeting space at the Hood River Hotel is open to children, but be aware that our monthly meetings do not have a very kid-friendly agenda.
 CGWAN has hosted and will continue to host more family-friendly events, such as sign-making and letter-writing parties.

 Can men be part of this group?
 We are a women’s activist group.
 We strive to amplify the power of women’s voices, knowledge, and leadership of women and gender non-conforming people and to channel our collective energies into meaningful action.
 Male allies are welcome and appreciated at public events hosted by CGWAN, and are welcome to sign up for our Action Alert newsletter.
 There are several other local groups open to men that are working on similar issues, including Indivisible Columbia Gorge-Oregon.